Charlotte le Pelletier: Journal of Musick

 In January 1810, Charlotte le Pelletier began publishing her Journal of Musick, which was credited to "Madame le Pelletier".
 It consisted of the sheet music of 31 musical works that were sent to subscribers separately, one to three pieces each month.
 The entire series were later sold together as a single bound volume.
 The Journal was printed by George Willig of Philadelphia, with an elaborate cover designed by Maximilian Godefroy and engraved by Benjamin Tanner.
 The next year she planned a second series of the Journal of Musick, but it was never published.

 Many of the works are French and Italian works that were otherwise unavailable in America, including many from taken from fashionable French opéra comique.
 Some pieces are taken from a short-lived French journal published in New York, Journal des Dames (1810), signed only by the pseudonym "J. T."

 She included two of her own compositions in the Journal.
 Her Fantasie sur un Air Russe for pianoforte may be the earliest American piece of theme and variation music composed by a woman, and is a technically challenging work to perform.
-Based on a Russian folktune, it is dedicated to her friend Eugenia Osipovna Dashkov, wife of the Russian ambassador Andrey Yakovlevich Dashkov.
+Based on a Russian folk tune, it is dedicated to her friend Eugenia Osipovna Dashkov, wife of the Russian ambassador Andrey Yakovlevich Dashkov.
 The other work is a musical setting of the poem "The Wonder" by Thomas Moore.

 The Journal of Musick circulated among elite circles in the United States.
 First Lady Dolley Madison owned a copy of the Journal of Musick, probably lost in the Burning of Washington.
 It was likely used during her regular "Wednesday Nights" musical performances at the White House.